dustinpfister/blog_posts/_posts/threejs-plane.md

     ());
 ```

 There is then coming up with additional methods for setting the index values in a whole bunch of different ways, and also making such functions that will take some arguments.
-However there is not just the material index values of course there is aso working out new ways to add the groups in different ways also. never the less after working out this example I now have a decent grasp on how to go about  feating groups and setting material index values for plane geometries.
+However there is not just the material index values of course there is also working out new ways to add the groups in different ways also. never the less after working out this example I now have a decent grasp on how to go about  adding groups and setting material index values for plane geometries.
 Also much of what I have worked out here of course applies to buffered geometry in general also.

 ## 5 - Styling a plane as a checkered board in three.js r104 - r124 with face3